MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/toybox.md

     ![A screen shot of a Mesh attendee at the Solar System activity grabbing the astronaut.](../../../media/samples/016-solar-system-grab-astronaut.png)

     This is a mini-version of our solar system, with Earth, Mars and Jupiter models floating in orbit around the Sun (object names: *Planet_Earth*, *Planet_Mars*, *Planet_Jupiter*).
-There’s also an astronaut model (object name: *Astronaut Rig*).
+There's also an astronaut model (object name: *Astronaut Rig*).
 An attendee can reach out and grab the models from a distance because they each have [Mesh Interactable Setup components](../../enhance-your-environment/avatar-and-object-interactions/interactables.md#the-mesh-interactable-setup-component) set to type [Manipulable](../../enhance-your-environment/avatar-and-object-interactions/interactables.md#manipulable).
-The astronaut model has joints and a rig; when it’s grabbed and moved, its arms and legs flail about.
-The models can’t be moved out of the room due to the presence of a [Containment Field](../../enhance-your-environment/physics/mesh-physics-programmers-guide.md#containment-field) object.
+The astronaut model has joints and a rig; when it's grabbed and moved, its arms and legs flail about.
+The models can't be moved out of the room due to the presence of a [Containment Field](../../enhance-your-environment/physics/mesh-physics-programmers-guide.md#containment-field) object.

 * **Radio**